DullAnt/DevOps_Kt1/readme.md

 # DevOps Project for learning
-This repository is for learning how to use git only
+This repository is for learning how to use git only123

 ## Describe
 Here you can see building branches and creating various tags